Command-Line X12 EDI Converter

 --tran-type=<transactionTypeFilter>

-Convert only the files that contain transactions of
+Convert only the files that contain transactions

-this type.
+of this type.
 All other files will be ignored.

 Acceptable values: 835, 837P, 837I.

---single-csv Convert all EDI files into a single CSV file containing
+--single-csv Convert all EDI files into a single CSV file

-the claim-level and the service line-level fields.
-If
+containing the claim-level and the service

-not provided, the converter will convert claim-level
+converter will convert claim-level and

-and line-level data into separate files.
+line-level data into separate files.
 Same as

 providing